-- Visual Body Cavity searches shall be conducted in conjunction with an unclothed body search when a peace officer has reasonable suspicion to believe that a youth has an item of contraband secreted within a body cavity. - Visual Body Cavity Searches shall only be completed by a staff member of the same gender, unless exigent circumstances exist or pursuant to section III.V. below for transgender or intersex youth, in a private location away from individuals not involved in the search.
-Except for purposes of restraint or to render emergency aid, staff shall not touch youth during visual body cavity searches. - When conducting a visual cavity search, two staff members will be present.
+- 2. Visual Body Cavity Searches shall only be completed by a staff member of the same gender, unless exigent circumstances exist or pursuant to section III.V. below for transgender or intersex youth, in a private location away from individuals not involved in the search.
+Except for purposes of restraint or to render emergency aid, staff shall not touch youth during visual body cavity searches. - 3.
+When conducting a visual cavity search, two staff members will be present.
 One staff will be responsible for providing the verbal directions and visibly conducting the search.
 The second staff member will stand to the side and out of view of the youth.
 The purpose of the second staff is to be a witness for the staff conducting the visual body cavity search.
 The second staff member must maintain visual contact with the staff member conducting the search at all times. - 4.
 The staff will instruct the youth to position their body such that a visual inspection of the exterior of the rectal cavity in males and the exterior of the rectal cavity and vagina in females may be made.
 If staff suspect an object has been hidden in a body orifice, they must isolate the youth, maintain constant supervision of the youth and notify an SJCO/D.O., of the suspicion.
 Staff should request that the youth remove any suspected contraband from their body cavity.
-Should the youth refuse the SJCO/D.O. shall notify an administrator and place the youth on ARC.
+Should the youth refuse the SJCO/D.O. shall notify an administrator and place the youth on RC.
 The administrator should consider a request for a Court Order for medical personnel to perform a physical body cavity search of the youth. - 5.
 Staff must document the visual body cavity search in ICMS or other appropriate document as determined by institutional management.
-Documentation will include the individualized reasonable suspicion, the name of the staff member conducting the search and the name of the supervisor or administrator who authorized the search and the findings, if any, of contraband or weapons.

-F. Physical Body Cavity Search

-- 1. Physical Body Cavity Searches are only to occur with administrative involvement and a Court order.
-These types of searches are very rare and will only be performed by medical personnel. - Staff are to maintain constant supervision of a youth pending the decision to conduct a physical body cavity search.
+Documentation will include the individualized reasonable suspicion, the name of the staff member conducting the search and the name of the supervisor or administrator who authorized the search and the findings, if any, of contraband or weapons. - K. Physical Body Cavity Search - 1.
+Physical Body Cavity Searches are only to occur with administrative involvement and a Court order.
+These types of searches are very rare and will only be performed by medical personnel. - 2.
+Staff are to maintain constant supervision of a youth pending the decision to conduct a physical body cavity search.
 Staff should be as detailed as possible in their description of the suspected contraband in order to determine the potential danger to staff or the youth.
 This detail should be provided to the medical personnel who are responsible for the body cavity search. - 3.
 Staff must document the activities related to the physical body cavity search in the unit log or other appropriate document as determined by institutional management.
-Documentation will include the individualized reasonable suspicion, the name of the involved administrator who obtained the court order for the search, the name of the Judicial Officer and the findings, if any, of contraband or weapons.
+Documentation will include the individualized